opensafely-core/ehrql/docs/tutorial/simple-transformations/index.md

 > Question: Can you explain what `debug(index_date - patients.date_of_birth)` shows?

-> Challenge: Try using `debug()` to investigate other fragments of ehrQL in det code above.
+> Challenge: Try using `debug()` to investigate other fragments of ehrQL in the code above.

 [1]: ../../reference/schemas/core/#patients.age_on
 [2]: ../../reference/language/#DatePatientSeries.sub